vessylapp/quickfire-test-mc/README.md

 - `MOTD`: Set this to the message of the day you want to display.
 Default is `Welcome to the Vessyl Minecraft Server!`.
 - `Port`: Set this to the port you want to run the server on.
 Default is `25565`.
 - `Seed`: Set this to the seed you want to use for the world.
 Default is `0`.
-- `GameMode`: Set this to the gamemode you want to use.
-Default is `survival`.
-- `Difficulty`: Set this to the difficulty level you want to use.
-Default is `normal`.
 - `WhiteList`: Set this to `true` if you want to enable the whitelist.
 Default is `false`.
-- `WhiteListPlayers`: Set this to a comma separated list of players you want to whitelist.
-Default is `''`.
-- `Ops`: Set this to a comma separated list of players you want to op.
-Default is `''`.
 - `Hardcore`: Set this to `true` if you want to enable hardcore mode.
 Default is `false`.
+- `Rcon`: Set this to `true` if you want to enable RCON.
+Default is `false`.
+- `RconPassword`: Set this to the password you want to use for RCON.
+Default is `password`.
+- `RconPort`: Set this to the port you want to use for RCON.
+Default is `25575`.